Golden Globes: Here are some memorable moments

-LOS ANGELES (AP) — Standout moments from the Golden Globe Awards, which returned to television Tuesday night after a year’s absence.
+LOS ANGELES (AP) — Here are some standout moments from the Golden Globe Awards, which returned to television Tuesday night after a year’s absence.

 DON’T SHOOT THE PIANO PLAYER